Sting

 Sting's parents: Ernest and Audrey Sumner

 The industrial district of Wallsend, where Gordon grew up, is located on the North Sea coast, close to Newcastle.
-Once there was a thriving shipyard here, but after the end of the Second World War and a decline in demand for ships, a crisis set in.
+A thriving shipyard once operated here, but after World War II ended and ship demand plummeted, the area fell into decline.

 Young Gordon Sumner (in the photo with his aunt)